whisthq/brave-browser/README.md

 ## Development

+If you are rebasing on upstream, follow the steps here.
+For regular development, skip straight to the Building section below.

 Before building or modifying the code, you should pull the latest changes from the public [`brave/brave-browser`](https://github.com/brave/brave-browser) repository that this repository is forked from.
 To setup your repository, follow these steps:

 1. Clone and enter the repository